Coundon Road railway station

-Coundon Road railway station was a railway station in Coventry, England, built by the London and North Western Railway in 1850 when it was known as Counden Road railway station.
+Coundon Road railway station was a railway station in Coventry, England, built by the London and North Western Railway in 1850.
 It was the first station north of Coventry on the Coventry to Nuneaton Line, and closed in 1965.

 In January 1857, Coundon Road station became the temporary terminus on the route when the nearby Spon End Viaduct collapsed.
 The station was rebuilt in 1896 after the original station buildings were destroyed by fire.

 The Up (Coventry) platform and station master's house can still clearly be seen, with the house now part of Bablake School's site as their Classics block.
 The Down (Nuneaton) platform is also in situ, although with its platform edging now removed.

 A bid was made to the Restoring Your Railway Fund in March 2020 for funding for a feasibility study into reopening the station.
 The bid was not successful.